nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 #### 6.6.3 Viewing deadline for `Missions` : `-m`

 Shows the deadline for the current `Missions`.

 <br>**Format: `view -m`**

 ![ViewMissionDeadline](images/userguide/viewMissionDeadline.png)

-You may also click on the `Mission` tab to do so.

 #### 6.6.4 Viewing ungraded `Missions` : `-um`

 Shows the `Missions` that you have not yet graded.

 <br>**Format: `view -um`**

 ![ViewUngradedMissions](images/userguide/viewUngradedMission.png)